 This church, with a small but dedicated congregation, is a part of the Shirwell Mission Community.
-Holy Communion services are held monthly on the third Sunday of the month at 9.30am.
+This church holds occasional church services at special times of year.
 The church holds regular community events, and supports the local school where possible.

 The church, dedicated to St Thomas, is a Grade 2* listed building.
 It is first mentioned in 1275 when Hamilton de Heanton was appointed rector.
 The Wolf family were the founders of the church and held the Manor until the 16th century.